ziz0301/CARLASec/README.md

 python cameradegration.py
 ```
 `cameradegration.py` provides an alternative adaptive version of the hybrid controller.
 Instead of maintaining a fixed 80/20 ratio, the contribution of the CARLA planner increases when stronger planner steering is required, such as on curved or complex road sections.

-The vision contribution varies from approximately **85% on relatively straight sections to 30% during strong turns**, allowing the planner to provide greater route guidance when necessary.
+The vision contribution varies from approximately 85% on relatively straight sections to 30% during strong turns, allowing the planner to provide greater route guidance when necessary.

 ---